Csc59866/ministat/README.md

 }
 ```
-- Parallelize appending of miniset points in *ReadSet* instend of *ReadSetWorker*.
+- Parallelize appending of miniset points in *ReadSet* instead of *ReadSetWorker*.

 *Before*: